disrpt/sharedtask2023/data/eng.dep.covidtb/README.md

-# eng.dep.covdtb
+# eng.dep.covidtb

-COVID19-DTB: COVID-19 Discourse Dependency Treebank
+### COVID19-DTB: COVID-19 Discourse Dependency Treebank

-Data are available at: https://github.com/norikinishida/biomedical-discourse-treebanks

 ## Introduction

+The following information about the dataset is extracted from the original paper and repository.
+Original data is available at https://github.com/norikinishida/biomedical-discourse-treebanks

 COVID19-DTB is a collection of manually annotated discourse dependency structures for scholarly paper abstracts on COVID-19 and related coronaviruses like SARS and MERS.